dnc1994/MiniJavaCF/doc/report.md

         currentScope = currentMethod;
     }

 Note that there is a concept of scope validity in the codes above.
-The motivation here is that when there is duplicated declaration, we want to detect all the errors as well as suppress potential error reports in a invalid declaration.
-Therefore, we still need to finish the AST traversal, but we need to maintain a validity flag to decide whether we really need to take actions in the current scope.
+The motivation here is that, when there is duplicated declaration, we want to detect all the errors as well as suppress potential errors messages from a invalid declaration.
+Therefore, we will still finish the traversal, but we also need to maintain a validity flag to decide whether we really need to take actions (create the object, add symbol, ...) in the current scope.

 ### Second Pass: SymbolChecker

 In the second pass, our task is to check if there are symbol reference errors.
 This includes `parent class not found`, `variable type not found` and `method return type not found`.
 Initially, we want to detect `symbol not found` errors as well.
 However, it turns out that the lookup for general symbols ties more closely with type checking.
-Therefore, we decide to move this part to the thrid pass.
+Therefore, we decide to move this part to the third pass.

 Take `enterVarDeclaration` for example: